mrgnhnt96/revali/doc-site/docs/constructs/revali_server/lifecycle-components/exception-catchers.md

 ### Register as Type Reference

-If you have a parameter that can not be provided at compile time, you can register the `ExceptionCatcher` as a type reference.
+If you have a parameter that can not be provided at compile time, you can register the `ExceptionCatcher` as a type reference using the `@Catchers()` annotation.

 ```dart title="routes/my_app.dart"
 import 'package:revali_router/revali_router.dart';